nsfcac/MonSter/README.md

 ## MonSter API Service for Data Source Plugin (Grafana) ##

-`make startmapi` to start the MonSter API service for the Grafana Data Source Plugin.
+Run `make startmapi` to start the MonSter API service for the Grafana Data Source Plugin.
 The API will be running on port `5001` of locolhost (`'0.0.0.0'`) by default.
 You may change the settings in `./metricsbuilder/gunicorn.conf.py`.
 Currently, it supports querying metrics, job info, and node-job correlation.

-`make stopmapi` to stop the API service.
+Run `make stopmapi` to stop the API service.

-Access log and error log can be found in `log` folder.
+Access log and error log can be found in the `log` folder.

 ---
 If you have questions, please email Mr. Jie Li: jie.li@ttu.edu.